vincgonzo/maldev_01/maldev_passwd_sniffer_dll_injector/README.md

 # Trojan inject Shellcode DLL in VeraCrypt Software

-This project demonstrates the creation of a DLL (Dynamic Link Library) using C++ and provides an injector program to inject the DLL into a running process on Windows.
+This project demonstrates the creation of a DLL (Dynamic Link Library) using C++ and provides an injector program to inject the DLL into a running process on Windows. you can find a demo video on Youtube there : https://youtu.be/HnqvlEFgqfE

 ## Files